tbellisiv/clojure-emacs-cider-intro/docs/Installation/README.md

 #### Emacs

 As noted in the [Introduction](../../README.md), this presentation assumes the reader is an active Emacs user and therefore has Emacs installed.
+If the reader has not used Emacs, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the [Brave Clojure](http://www.braveclojure.com/) site is recommended.

 You will want to ensure that your version of Emacs meets the minimal version of Cider (see [Prerequisites](../../Prerequisites/README.md)).
 This presentation uses Emacs 25.1.

 #### Java